matikin9/gtfs.org/src/pages/en/guides/index.md

 # Getting started
 <hr>

-## "How do I start ?"
+## How do I start ?

 <hr>

 A GTFS feed, which contains static transit information, is composed of a number of text (.txt) files that are contained in a single ZIP file.
-Each file describes a particular aspect of transit information: stops, routes, trips, fares, etc. For more information about each file, consult the GTFS reference.
+Each file describes a particular aspect of transit information: stops, routes, trips, fares, etc. For more information about each file, consult the [GTFS reference](/reference/static/).

 In order to create a GTFS feed follow the steps below.

-1. Create all the required files described in the [GTFS-Static](/reference/) reference.
+1. Create all the required files described in the [GTFS-Static](/reference/static/) reference.
 Create the optional files if their functionality is desired.
 1. Save all files in the .txt format.
 Field values should be comma delimited and each line should end with a line break.
 See the GTFS reference for detailed information on the file contents.
 1. Zip all the text files together.
 The zipped file comprises a version of the feed.
 1. Publish the feed by using one of the options described in the next section.